 The FLAG bit shows the status of a volatile latch that can be set and reset by the system using the SFLB and RFLB instructions.
 The flag bit is automatically reset upon power-up.
+This flag can be used by the system to determine whether a reset occurs as a result of a watchdog time out or power failure.

 The nonvolatile WPEN bit is programmed using the WRSR instruction.
-This bit works in conjunction with the $\overline{\text{WP}}$ pin to provide an in-circuit programmable ROM function (Table 2). $\overline{\text{WP}}$ is LOW and WPEN bit programmed HIGH disables all status register write operations.
+This bit works in conjunction with the WP pin to provide an in-circuit programmable ROM function (Table 2).
+WP is LOW and WPEN bit programmed HIGH disables all status register write operations.